England & Wales

 Trip diaries, photo galleries and reviews of previous trips

-A day by day account of the trip with captioned photos
+A day by day account of the trip with captioned photos, and includes some sites which are not featured on the current itinerary

 ENGLAND - JURASSIC COAST AND CORNISH TIN MINES (2019)